dherik/ddd-golang-project/README.md

 docker compose up
 ```

-To build the application or put down the containers:
+To build the application or bring down the containers:

 ```sh
 docker compose build